tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ##### 6.4.4.1 Binding Darwin Core Data (normative)

-BDQ Core is entirely agnostic as to how the binding between domain terms (i.e., input Darwin Core terms) and Information Elements considered inside Test implementations is done.
+The BDQ standard is entirely agnostic as to how the binding between domain terms (i.e., input Darwin Core terms) and Information Elements considered inside Test implementations is done.
 Implementers MAY freely implement in any appropriate way for their environment.
 However, Test implementations MUST provide structured Responses containing Response.status, Response.result, and Response.comment.

 Implementations MAY define objects corresponding to the set of Information Elements for each Test, and may pass the object to the Test implementation (pushing the problem of binding input values to the correct properties of these objects upstream).
 Implementations MAY operate on domain objects (e.g., Darwin Core objects), with a Test implementation taking a domain object as input and extracting the InformationElement ActedUpon and the Information Element Consulted from that object internally.
 Implementations MAY be methods on domain objects (e.g., Darwin Core objects) and assert the results as properties of the domain object.